lunfardo314/lunfardo314.github.io/overview/intro.md

 The philosophy of Proxima is **social consensus**, **equity** and **cooperation** among stakeholders of the distributed ledger.

-Proxima positions itself as a **peer-to-peer gold**: a possible platform for a _digital gold_.
+Proxima positions itself as a **peer-to-peer gold**.
-We envision Proxima a fundamental enabling layer of scarce, secure, cost-efficient and scalable resource for derived concepts such as _money_, _cash_, _payments_ or even _jewelry_.
-For Scalability and other reasons, those derived concepts can be implemented as layer 2 solutions, while establishing trust-less, (zk)-proven equivalence with the base asset, the trust-less and fully decentralized _digital gold_.
+We envision Proxima as a potential platform for a _digital gold_: a fundamental enabling layer of scarce, secure, cost-efficient and scalable resource for derived concepts such as _money_, _cash_, _payments_ or even _jewelry_.

+For scalability and other reasons, those derived concepts can be implemented as layer 2 solutions, that maintain trust-less, (zk)-proven equivalence with the base asset: the verifiable, trust-less and fully decentralized _digital gold_.

 ---